Adversarially robust clustering with optimality guarantees: Proof of thm:main and lmm:Hs-Ls-bound

 Combining the last display with \eqref{eq:km24} we get

 as required.

 We present below the proof of \prettyref{lmm:Hs-Ls-bound}(ii).
-Recall the definitions in \eqref{eq:cluster-def} and let $\hat \theta_g^{(s)}$ be the location estimate in iteration $s$, as defined before, and $\tilde \theta_g^{(s)}$ be the coordinatewise median of $T_{g}^{(s)}\cap T_{g}^*$
+Recall the definitions in \eqref{eq:cluster-def} and let $\hat \theta_g^{(s)}$ be the location estimate in iteration $s$, as defined before, and $\tilde \theta_g^{(s)}$ be the coordinatewise median of data points corresponding to $T_{g}^{(s)}\cap T_{g}^*$